 This quiche is not a complicated recipe to make but there are few elements to prepare before pulling it all together.
-The flavours are amazing, I absolutely love pumpkin/squash and sage combination and it’s fabulous with the creamy tofu and creme fraiche.
+The flavors are amazing, I absolutely love pumpkin/squash and sage combination and it’s fabulous with the creamy tofu and creme fraiche.
 I use vegan creme fraiche from Oatly.
-And I’ve used my favourite almond chickpea crust that I’m slightly obsessed with.
+And I’ve used my favorite almond chickpea crust that I’m slightly obsessed with.

 The recipe is a variation of my Beetroot Chard Vegan Quiche recipe that I’ve made this summer.
 And if you haven’t yet tried that one, maybe this one will be the one that appeals to you.

 I’ve used Hokkaido squash in the filling but you can use any of your favorite roasted pumpkin/squash in here.
 I tend to keep the skin on but you can peel it if you prefer.